-The Living School is a 2-year program that begins with online orientation in July and a Symposium in the August of Year 1 and ends with a Symposium in the August of Year 3.
-Please note the on-site sessions and at-home study portions of the program described below.
+The Living School is a 2-year program that begins with online orientation in spring and a Symposium in August of the first year.
+The program ends with a third and final Symposium following the second year of study.
+Please note the on-site sessions and at-home portions of the program described below.
 See the Program Calendar for specific dates.

-On-site sessions for the Living School will occur 4 times (3 symposia and 1 small-group intensive) in or near Albuquerque, New Mexico, during the two-year program.
-Both the small-group intensive and the 3 symposia are mandatory.
-These sessions will include learning in person with Fr.
-Richard Rohr, other core faculty, invited teachers, CAC staff, and fellow students.
-Educational disciplines will include experiential practices, selected readings, reflective learning, and the presentation of final integration projects.
+On-site sessions for the Living School will occur 4 times (3 symposia and 1 intensive) in or near Albuquerque, New Mexico, during the two-year program.
+Both the intensive and the 3 symposia are mandatory.
+These sessions will include learning in person with our core faculty, invited teachers, and CAC staff, as available.
+In the event one or more of our faculty are unable to teach, the Living School may include other qualified teachers.

 The atmosphere of the on-site sessions will be contemplative in nature, observed through a rhythm of teaching, practice, reflection, silence, and joyous celebration.
 Students are asked to make necessary preparations to let go of distractions and bring their full presence into the sessions together.

-Beginning in 2017, Living School program fees will cover 3 breakfasts, 3 lunches, and 1 scheduled dinner at the symposia and all meals at the first-year intensive.
-These fees do not include costs associated with transportation, lodging, and other meals.
+Living School program fees will cover 3 breakfasts, 3 lunches, and 1 scheduled dinner at the symposia and all meals at the first-year intensive.
+Tuition does not include costs associated with transportation, lodging, and other meals.

-Upon enrollment, students will receive dates of the small-group intensive session options available from January to June of their first full year in the program.
-Students will be able to rank their preferences for the session that fits their schedule.
+After enrollment, students will receive dates of the intensive session options available from January to June of their first full year in the program.
+Students will rank their preferences for the sessions that fit their schedule.
 Students are required to participate in one session.
-Small group intensives will be held at the Bosque Center in Albuquerque, New Mexico.
+Intensives will be held at the Bosque Center in Albuquerque, New Mexico, if possible.
 See the Program Calendar for specific dates for each cohort.

-At-home study will call upon a student’s self-responsibility to participate in the educational disciplines of webcast teachings, experiential practices, reading, service, reflective learning, and the final integration project.
-Students can expect to spend an average of 35 hours a month completing the required educational disciplines.
+At-home study will call upon students’ self-responsibility to participate in the disciplines of video teachings, contemplative practices, reading, service, reflective learning, and developing a Rhythm of Life they can commit to.
+Students can expect to spend an average of 35 hours a month completing the required Living School disciplines.